What is Tether – A Beginner’s Guide

 Who Owns Tether?

-Tether is controlled by Tether Holding LTD. A company based in the British Virgin Islands.
+Tether is controlled by Tether Holding LTD. A company based in the British Virgin Islands and Hong Kong.
 The CEO of Tether is JL Van Der Velde, the CFO of the company is Giancarlo Devasini and Suart Hoegner acts as the general counsel.

 It’s important to note that both Van Der Velde and Devasini have the same positions at Bitfinex.